joy-prime/joy-types/README.md

 a type system's traditional role for thinking and communicating about the code, but that is designed for runtime validation instead of compile-time validation.
 Runtime validation includes both switchable runtime checks and automatic [generative testing](https://nofluffjuststuff.com/conference/raleigh/2013/08/session?id=29335).

-Joy' makes other important changes from Clojure:

-* Joy' drops all direct Java interoperability.
-Instead, Joy' is fully interoperable with Clojure, which gives it indirect interoperability with Java.

-* Joy' drops Clojure constructs that leak Java semantics:

-  * It drops Clojure records and protocols.

-  * It deprecates direct use of Clojure functions such as `type` that expose the underlying Java implementation.
-(These cannot be dropped because they are Clojure functions and Joy' is fully interoperable with Clojure.)

-* Joy' also drops Clojure multimethods because they add complexity with no compelling return.

 * With Java concepts out of the (direct) picture, Joy' reimagines some of them and reuses the names: